fairfield-programming/standards/README.md

 npm install
 ```

-4. Run the below command to start the website
+4. Run the below command to start the website.

 ```bash
 gatsby develop